mine-cetinkaya-rundel/duke_statsci_homepage/publications/index.md

 ### Papers In Preparation:

-* Bean S., Bentley R., **Çetinkaya-Rundel M.**, Scanlon M. Development of a Case-Based Measure of Pathology Resident Performance: the trainee review field.
+* \item Robinson J., Manturuk K., **Çetinkaya-Rundel M.**, Canelas D. Learner Social Presence and Sense of Community in Introductory-level MOOCs.
+The International Review of Research in Open and Distance Learning.

 ### Other: